hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storeserv.md

 # HP Helion OpenStack&#174;: Working with StoreServ Backends

-Once you register the StoreServ systems as per your requirements, you can use the Overcloud option in the Undercloud Horizon Dashboard for the following tasks:
+Once you register the StoreServ systems as per your requirements, you can use the overcloud option in the Horizon undercloud dashboard for the following tasks:

 * [Add Backend](#add-backend)